Omerr/research-guide/chapters/01 - Part 1 - Foundations/01-what-is-research.md

 Recognizing when your current strategy isn't working.
 Deciding when to pivot to a different approach.
 Managing your time and resources effectively.

-This is what separates experienced researchers from novices - it's not just what you know, but when and how you use it.
+This is what separates experienced researchers from novices - it's not just what you know, and the heuristics that you may deploy, but when and how you use them.
+If you choose one approach, reflect on its effectiveness, and decide to try something different when needed, that's an example of control.

 **4. Beliefs and Attitudes** — Your mindset toward the problem